lash1937/longterm_synchrony_Cedar_Creek/README.md

     *sp.decisions.csv -* found in /cleaning_CC.R used to test
     sensitivity of removing woody species

-    *spaabundance.csv -* found in /cleaning_CC.R and used to plot
+    *spaabundance.csv -* found in /cleaning_CC.R and used to plot species abundance through time

 2.  **Data Cleaning**